AhmedEbrahem25/AhmedEbrahem25.github.io/content/index.md

 ### About Me

 I'm a third-year AI student, cybersecurity researcher, and bug bounty hunter.
-I spend my time reverse-engineering malware, hunting for vulnerabilities on platforms like HackerOne, and building secure systems. [cite: 10, 15, 21] This space is where I document it all.
+I spend my time reverse-engineering malware, hunting for vulnerabilities on platforms like HackerOne, and building secure systems.
+This space is where I document it all.

+**Connect with me:**
+- check out my projects on [GitHub](https://github.com/AhmedEbrahem25)
-Feel free to connect with me on **[LinkedIn] ** or check out my projects on **[GitHub] **.
+- Feel free to connect with me on[LinkedIn](https://www.linkedin.com/in/ahmed-ibrahim-ai-cybersecurity)